labrijisaad/Language-Identifier-SVM/README.md

  ```

 ##### meth 2
-> by calling a python script that does all the work for us
+> by calling a

+script that does all the work for us

 ```py
     text = "I'm not really into the birthday thing honestly but I admit this was a really chill"